scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDLAuditor.md

   * 40051/TCP
   * 40052/TCP

-### Secret key and certification file requirements
+### Private key and certificate requirements

-You must make sure that your secret key and certification file that you register to ScalarDL Ledger and ScalaDL Auditor match the following ScalarDL requirements.
+When you use PKI for authentication, you must make sure that private keys and certificates that you register to ScalarDL Ledger and ScalaDL Auditor match the following requirements.

 ```console
 Algorithm       : ECDSA